vsTerminus/Mojo-Discord/README.md

 # Mojo::Discord

-This is a set of Perl Modules designed to implement parts of the Discord public API, build on Mojo::IOLoop.
+This is a set of Perl Modules designed to implement parts of the Discord public API, build on Mojo::UserAgent and Mojo::IOLoop.

-## Moo Branch

-This branch is for the migration from Mojo::Base to Moo with the primary goal being to move all Discord state tracking out of the bot client and into the library.
-Things like user presence, emojis, webhooks, and so on should all be tracked by the library so the client can simply ask for them any time.

-At some point I will merge this into Master and it will become Version 2.
-For now I'm keeping it on a separate branch.

 ## Modules